NordicPlayground/nRF52-ADC-examples/saadc_low_power/README.md

 This example enables the RTC timer to periodically trigger SAADC sampling.
 RTC is chosen here instead of TIMER because it is low power.
 The example samples on a single input pin, the AIN0, which maps to physical pin P0.02 on the nRF52832 IC.

+This example consumes ~4uA when you have made the following two modifications.
+You need to comment out the code line

+    #define UART_PRINTING_ENABLED

+and set the SAADC buffer size to 1 with the following code

+    #define SAADC_SAMPLES_IN_BUFFER 4

+to get the low current consumption.
+You may want to have the line uncommented at first to see the SAADC output on UART.

 This SAADC example shows the following features:
-- Low Power -> Enabled with initializing SAADC when sampling and uninitializing when sampling is complete.
-Low power can only be obtained when UART_PRINTING_ENABLED is not defined and SAADC_SAMPLES_IN_BUFFER is 1
+- Low Power -> 1) Initializing SAADC when sampling and uninitializing when sampling is complete.
+This will enable EasyDMA only during sampling, but leave it disabled when not sampling.
+The EasyDMA consumes around 1.5mA when enabled.
+2) Low power can only be obtained when UART_PRINTING_ENABLED is not defined and SAADC_SAMPLES_IN_BUFFER is 1.
+If the UART is enabled, it will add around 700uA current consumption.
+3) Enable DCDC converter at starup   4) Use RTC instead of TIMER periperal.
+That will save ~300uA.
 - Oversampling -> This reduces SAADC noise level, especially for higher SAADC resolutions, see https://devzone.nordicsemi.com/question/83938/nrf52832-saadc-sampling/?comment=84340#comment-84340   Configured with the SAADC_OVERSAMPLE constant.
 - BURST mode -> Burst mode can be combined with oversampling, which makes the SAADC sample all oversamples as fast as it can with one SAMPLE task trigger.
 Set the SAADC_BURST_MODE constant to enable BURST mode.
 - Offset Calibration -> SAADC needs to be occasionally calibrated.
 The desired calibration interval depends on the expected temperature change rate, see the nRF52832 PS for more information.
 The calibration interval can be adjusted with configuring the SAADC_CALIBRATION_INTERVAL constant.